wrljet/hercules-helper/README.md

 This is a temporary testbed and will be updated occassionally and/or merged into SDL-Hercules-390 and its documentation when completed.

-The most recent version of this script can be ontained with:
+The most recent version of this script can be obtained with:
 ```
    git clone https://github.com/wrljet/hercules-helper.git
 ```